Lamb Seekh Kebab (Indian Takeaway Style)

 Lamb seekh kebab served on top of plain chapati with pink pakora sauce on the side.

-A classic Indian restaurant starter, this lamb seekh kebab recipe is full of flavour and cooks in about ten minutes!
+A classic restaurant starter, this Indian takeaway style lamb seekh kebab recipe is full of flavour and cooks in about ten minutes!

 Seekh kebab is a tasty and hugely popular Indian restaurant starter dish.
 You can find it on its own, or combined with chicken and lamb tikka in ‘mixed grill’ dishes.
 It’s a spicy and flavourful kebab that pairs well with yogurt based dipping sauces such as pink pakora sauce or mint sauce.
 It’s also great for wrapping up in chapati bread as a kebab wrap.
 As well as being utterly delicious, you can also prepare the kebab mix ahead of time which makes it ideal for planning ahead.